RayRayas/codestream/vscode/README.md

 # CodeStream

-CodeStream is a developer collaboration platform that integrates essential dev tools, such as GitHub, GitLab, Bitbucket, Slack, Teams, Jira, Trello and more, into VS Code.
+CodeStream is a developer collaboration platform that integrates essential dev tools, such as GitHub Enterprise, Slack, Teams, Jira, Trello and more, into VS Code.
 Eliminate context-switching and simplify code discussion and code review by putting collaboration tools in your IDE.

 ### Requirements